 All of the above explains why so much of today’s financial media is “fake news.”
 That’s because real financial advice is boring and repetitive – and that doesn’t make for good media content.

 Consumers don’t want to hear the same boring advice over and over again.
 They want to hear something new and exciting.
 If they don’t, they’ll change the channel.

 How long do you think Forbes or CNBC would stay in business if Monday’s headline on the value of low-cost, buy-and-hold investing was followed by Tuesday’s headline that low-cost, buy-and-hold investing outperforms?
 Not very long, unfortunately.

 As a result, the only way these media outlets can continue to exist is if they scream about the latest (interesting and sexy) investing trends – like marijuana, bitcoin, gold, or dividend investing.

 Let’s face it: real financial advice is very, very boring.
 But, it works.

 Perhaps this is the real crux of the problem.
 Because financial entertainment is sometimes portrayed as news, it’s easy for people to get confused.

 But, as we’ve outlined, financial entertainment is not the same thing as news.
 Is paying your utility bill on time fun and entertaining?
 Of course not.
 It’s super boring.
-But it works.
-It saves you fees for late payment and prevents the water from being shut off.
+But it saves late payment fees and prevents the water from being shut off.

 Are you going to hear about that on the nightly news?
-Of course not.
+Nope.

-Make sure your investments are boring instead, and you’ll almost always end up ahead.
+Make sure your investments are boring, and you’ll almost always end up ahead.